geek-cookbook/geek-cookbook/manuscript/recipes/ipfs-cluster.md

-!!! danger "This recipe is a work in progress"
     This recipe is **incomplete**, and remains a work in progress.
     So...
 There may be errors and inaccuracies.
 Jump into [Discord](http://chat.funkypenguin.co.nz) if you're encountering issues

-!!! important
     Development of this recipe is sponsored by [The Common Observatory](https://www.observe.global/)

 # IPFS